d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 ## `mxnet.numpy.ndarray` and `numpy.ndarray`

-Converting MXNet ndarrays to and from NumPy is easy.
-The converted arrays do **not** share memory.
+Transforming an ndarray from an object in NumPy (a scientific computing package of Python) to an object in MXNet package, or *vice versa*, is easy.
+The converted array does not share memory.
 This minor inconvenience is actually quite important: when you perform operations on the CPU or one of the GPUs, you do not want MXNet having to wait whether NumPy might want to be doing something else with the same chunk of memory.
 The  `array` and `asnumpy` functions do the trick.

 ```{.python .input  n=22}
 a = x.asnumpy()